Need to know how to get rid of cradle cap? Use this quick and safe guide to help your baby's scalp!

-Because shampoos and washes with harsh chemicals can cause more irritation (which sort of defeats the point of washing your baby’s scalp), it’s a good idea to choose a gentle, natural product.
+Because shampoos and washes with harsh chemicals can cause more irritation (which sort of defeats the point of washing your baby’s scalp), it’s a good idea to choose a gentle product.

-Our Organic Castile Baby Wash is perfect for this.
-It uses safe, natural ingredients to keep your baby clean and their skin nourished.
+Our plant-based Castile Baby Wash is perfect for this.
+It uses safe, botanical ingredients to keep your baby clean and their skin nourished.

 2. Follow Each Washing with a Brushing